Joseba-Bermejo/nba-vs-euroleague-defense/README.md

 Over the past decade, both the NBA and EuroLeague have experienced a significant rise in 3-point attempts.
 While it’s commonly believed that increased volume might reduce efficiency due to the shot’s difficulty, this project explores whether teams have not only relied more on 3-pointers but also sustained, or even improved, their accuracy.
 The goal is to challenge traditional assumptions about the trade-off between volume and efficiency in modern basketball.

-### Objective
+### Questions I want to answer

-- Year-over-year trends in average 3PA and 3P%
+- What are the YoY trends in average 3PA and 3P%?
+- How has the proportion of 3-point attempts (3PA) relative to total field goal attempts (FGA) evolved YoY in both leagues?
-- Correlation between increased volume and accuracy
+- What is the correlation between increased volume and accuracy?
-- League-wide shooting evolution in both competitions
+- How has 3-point shooting evolved league-wide in the NBA and EuroLeague over the last decade?

 ### Hypothesis

-Despite the rise in average 3-point attempts (av3PA) over the past decade, 3-point shooting accuracy (3P%) in both the NBA and EuroLeague has remained stable, or even improved, year over year.
+1. Despite the rise in average 3-point attempts per game over the past decade, 3-point shooting accuracy in both the NBA and EuroLeague has remained stable, or even improved, year over year.
+2. The NBA has seen a greater increase in the share of 3-point attempts relative to total shots than the EuroLeague over the past decade.

 ### Data Sources